Sherlock Holmes Chapter One: Plot

 In a climactic flashback, a ten-year-old Sherlock Holmes walks his ailing mother through their garden; Violet becomes violently agitated at her son's reminder that Siger Holmes is long dead and has a psychotic episode where she attempts to drown Sherlock in the garden pond, explaining Sherlock's severe hydrophobia.
-The player's choice of reasoning determines the ending; if the conclusion is that Sherlock (with the unwitting prompting of Jon) had tampered with Violet's medication, she is shown to suffer an allergic reaction, dying despite Otto Richter's attempted tracheotomy.
-Another possibility is that Richter euthanises the hopeless Violet and is arrested at gunpoint by Mycroft.
+The player's choice of reasoning determines the ending; if the conclusion is that Sherlock (with the unwitting prompting of Jon) had tampered with Violet's medication, she is shown to have suffered an allergic reaction, dying despite Otto Richter's attempted tracheotomy.
+Another possibility is that Richter euthanized the hopeless Violet and was arrested at gunpoint by Mycroft.
 In all cases, Mycroft returns and confronts his shaken brother.
 Sherlock and Jon have a bitter or tragic farewell depending on whether Sherlock blames Jon for his mother's death and/or for hiding the truth from him all along.
 Ultimately, Jon dissipates.

 Bidding farewell to his mother one last time, Holmes is confronted with Verner Vogel, whom he has deduced to be Klaus Richter, the younger brother of Otto Richter.
 Despite Holmes' explicit animosity to him, Vogel claims that by spurring him on to confront his past, he has turned Sherlock from a Sisyphus to an Ozymandias, allowing him to cast aside his fixations and setting him out unto the world.
 Ultimately, depending on Sherlock's choices, he is either exiled from Cordona for the death of his mother or out of ennui.
-After a short narration of his entry to the University of Cambridge, his interest in chemistry and his occupation in criminal investigation, the game concludes with the rendering of the very first encounter between Sherlock Holmes and Doctor Watson in the mortuary of Bath Hospital in the opening chapter of A Study in Scarlet, with Sherlock shocked at the exact resemblance of his new flatmate to his lifelong companion.
+After a short narration of his entry to the University of Cambridge, his interest in chemistry and his occupation in criminal investigation, the game concludes with the rendering of the very first encounter between Sherlock Holmes and Dr. John Watson in the mortuary of Bath Hospital in the opening chapter of A Study in Scarlet, with Sherlock shocked at the exact resemblance of his new flatmate to his lifelong companion.